etorres1974/Gourmet-Game/README.md

 [Pizza, Lasagna] or [Yakisoba, Nhoque] reducing the possibilities by half.

-To leverage on the heuristic value will be using a [priority queue](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/PriorityQueue.html), to store questions and ordering by the heuristic value providing always the best question when polling an object.
+To leverage on the heuristic value will be using a [priority queue](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/PriorityQueue.html), to store questions and ordering by the heuristic value providing always the best question when polling a question.
+This way we always ask the most efficient question and end the game with lesser questions.

+The side effect of this approach is that each game will have questions in different order, and thus the matrix presented before will not be completed, since some foods will be found with lesser questions.
+Because of that we will be tracking questions and answers by ids and not as simple Strings or booleans as the examples suggest.